 Most information is provided through email to parents since notices sent home with the rowers always seem to end up at the bottom of a backpack, usually wet.
-To get onto the email list, send an email to the roster coordinator listed on the FoBR Volunteer page.
+Coaches ask athletes to provide parent emails at the beginning of every season.

 Are there any good books on rowing?